mrachuta/terraform-resources/modules/gcp-tcp-loadbalancer-module/README.md

 # General info

-Terraform module to create external loadbalancer basing on existing MIG
+Terraform module to create loadbalancer (internal or external) basing on existing MIG

 # Requirements